dadler6/ANN/README.md

 Test cases for the code within the src folder.
 Tests include:

 * test_NeuralNetwork.cpp: Basic tests showing how the NeuralNetwork object defined in NeuralNetwork.cpp can train and predict boolean operators.
-* STILL IN PROGRESS: test_main.cpp: Basic tests showing functionality of runtime code.
+* test_DataIO.cpp: Basic tests showing functionality of input/output code for training/prediction.

 **data**

-Data I use potentially within the test cases, exmaples.
+Data I've used to show functionality of the network.
+Files include:

+* test_data_1.csv: Example training data for "XOR" logic.
+Last column are target values.
+* test_config_1.csv: Configuration file for the "XOR" network.
+* test_network_1.txt: The trained network for the "XOR" logic.
+* test_predict_1.txt: The "XOR" matrix again without target labels, used for testing prediction after training.
+* test_ans_1.txt: The predicted target values for the "XOR" logic.

 **examples**

 Examples on how to utilize the ANN created.

-## Implementation Notes

-There is a makefile included to compile if all libraries are installed on your computer.
-The makefile currently supports the following commands:

-* ```make test_neural_network```: Compiles the NeuralNetwork.cpp file and test_NeuralNetwork.cpp into a bin/test_neural_network binary.
+This will be later populated with Python notebooks.